 Richard Holbrooke Associate Professor of Political Science and International and Public Affairs

-Jeff D. Colgan is the Richard Holbrooke Associate Professor in the Department of Political Science and Watson Institute for International Studies at Brown University.
-His research focuses on the political economy of international security, especially as it relates to energy politics.
+Jeff D. Colgan is the Richard Holbrooke Associate Professor in the Department of Political Science and Watson Institute for Public and International Affairs at Brown University.
+His research focuses on international order, especially as related to energy and the environment.

 His book, Petro-Aggression: When Oil Causes War, was published in 2013 by Cambridge University Press.
-He has published work in International Organization, World Politics, International Security and elsewhere.
-He also occasionally blogs at the Monkey Cage, Foreign Affairs, and elsewhere.
+He has published work in International Organization, Foreign Affairs, World Politics, International Security and elsewhere.
+He also occasionally blogs at the Monkey Cage and Foreign Affairs.
 On Twitter, he is @JeffDColgan

 International Political Economy